eyeonus/Trade-Dangerous/README.md

     HR 7221/Veron City           HR 7221 Wheat                415 173.57      0          ?
 Lrg
     ANY NA/Libby Orbital         Any Na Coffee              1,790 170.32     11          ?   ?

+#Fromfiles: Options in a can
+A "fromfile" is a plain text file with TD command line options.
+For instance, you could create a file for each ship specifying the --ly, --cap, --empty, etc.

+You specify a fromfile on the command line by prefixing the filename with a '+'

+So if you want to read "sidewinder.tdf" you would type

+    trade.py nav +sidewinder.tdf

+Of course, that's a lot to type, and we're trying to be lazy, so just go ahead and call the file "sw" :)

+    trade.py nav +sw

+##Contents of a fromfile
+A fromfile is simple: each line must correspond to one position on the command line.
+So, "--empty-ly 30" becomes *two lines* while "--ly=20" is one.

+    --empty-ly
+    30
+    --ly=20

+##Default defaults: .tdrc files
+Each TD command automatically looks for a file called ".tdrc_<command>", e.g.
+".tdrc_shipvendor".
+Note the leading dot.
+If this file exists, the options are read at the start of the command line.

+So if you have the following .tdrc_nav

+    --empty-ly
+    30
+    --ly=20
+    -v

+and you type:

+    trade.py nav sol waruts -vv -ly=21

+TD will behave as though you gave the command line:

+    trade.py nav --empty-ly 30 --ly=20 -v sol waruts -vv --ly=21

+Which is equivalent to:

+    trade.py nav --empty-ly 30 sol waruts -vvv --ly=21

 #Adding or Changing Price Data
 ##Experimental GUI in 6.0